scitran/client/Connecting-and-Authentication.md

 ![](https://github.com/scitran/client/wiki/images/userAPI.png)

-Now, back on your computer in the Matlab command prompt, create a connection to a **stanfordlabs**
+Now, back on your computer in the Matlab command prompt, create a connection to your instance (in this case **stanfordlabs**)

     st = scitran('stanfordlabs');

 You will be asked to enter your API key.
-Paste it in response to this query.
+Paste in the key,

     Please enter the API key:

-The authentication key you enter will be stored on your computer.
-The key expires after a few months, so you will need to enter it again to refresh your authentication every few months.
+The key will be stored on your computer.
+It expires after a few months, so you will need to enter it again to refresh your authentication from time to time.

 ### Verify the connection

-To verify that the scitran object is connecting to your site, use
+To verify that the scitran object is connecting to your site, use the method
 ```
 >> st.verify
-Verified connection, using Flywheel-SDK version 432
+Verified installed version 504
+Verified connection

 ans =